zabano/pg-jsonapi/docs/source/intro.rst

 Introduction
 ############

-.. warning:: Under Development
+.. include:: warning.rst

 **pg-jsonapi** is an asynchronous Python library for building `JSON API v1.0
 <https://jsonapi.org/format/>`_  compliant calls using a very simple declarative syntax.

-Only ``PostgreSQL`` is supported.
-``PostgreSQL`` integration is powered by the `asyncpgsa <https://asyncpgsa.readthedocs.io/en/latest/>`_ library.
+Only ``PostgreSQL`` is supported. ``PostgreSQL`` integration is powered by the `asyncpgsa <https://asyncpgsa.readthedocs.io/en/latest/>`_ library.

-`SQLAlchemy <https://www.sqlalchemy.org/>`_ core is also required for describing database objects.
+`SQLAlchemy <https://www.sqlalchemy.org/>`_ is required for describing database objects.
 Under the hood, the `marshmallow <https://marshmallow.readthedocs.io/en/stable/>`_ library is used for object serialization.
-No previous knowledge of ``marshmallow`` is required.
+No previous knowledge of ``marshmallow`` is needed.

-The user can define models that map to ``SQLAlchemy`` tables.
-Each model represents a single JSON API resource.
-Each resource has a unique type.
+The user defines models that map to ``SQLAlchemy`` tables.
+Each model represents a single JSONAPI resource.
+Each resource has a type.
 A set of fields can be defined for each resource.
-A field can be a simple attribute that maps directly to a database column, or derived from multiple columns.
+A field can be a simple attribute mapping directly to a database column, or derived from multiple columns.
 The user may also define aggregate fields (ex. counts, max values, etc.).
 Relationship fields can be used to define relationships between models.

-The library supports the fetching of resource data, as well as fieldsets, sorting, filtering, and inclusion of related resources.
+The library supports the fetching of resource data, inclusion of related resources, sparse fieldsets, sorting, pagination, and filtering.

 Quick Start
 ***********

-In this simple start up example, we will show how to create a resource model and use it to implement two basic API calls.
+As an example, we create a resource model and use it to implement two basic API calls.

 First we use SQLAlchemy to describe the database tables::